 Ontario Bike Summit

-- Welcoming remarks from members of the Queen's Park All-Party Cycling Caucus
+- A welcoming address from members of the Queen's Park All-Party Cycling Caucus

-- The 2016 Bicycle Friendly Communities Awards Reception
+- The Bicycle Friendly Communities Workshop & Awards

 The Ontario Bike Summit provides a forum for decision-makers to be inspired by best practices from around Ontario and beyond, to gain the practical skills necessary to act on that inspiration and to build new connections to learn from the growing network of people interested in making Ontario the best place in Canada to ride a bike.
 For a summary of past summits: